Chim Chim Cher-ee

 "Chim Chim Cher-ee" is a song from Mary Poppins, the 1964 musical film, and is also featured in the 2004 Mary Poppins musical.

-The song won the 1964 Academy Award for Best Original Song.
+It won Best Original Song at the 37th Academy Awards.
 In 2005, Julie Andrews included this song as part of Julie Andrews Selects Her Favorite Disney Songs.

 Songwriters

 The song was written by Robert B. Sherman and Richard M. Sherman (the "Sherman Brothers"), who also won an Oscar and a Grammy Award for the Mary Poppins score.

 Inspiration

 The song was inspired by one of the drawings of a chimney sweep created by Mary Poppins screenwriter Don DaGradi.
 When the Sherman Brothers asked about the drawing, DaGradi explained the ancient British folklore attributed to "sweeps" and how shaking hands with one or touching their sleeve could bring a person good luck.
-In their 1961 treatment, the Sherman Brothers had already amalgamated many of the P.L.
-Travers characters in the creation of "Bert".
+In their 1961 treatment, the Sherman Brothers had already amalgamated many of the P. L. Travers characters in the creation of "Bert".
 His theme music became "Chim Chim Cher-ee".

 In addition to the "standard" version of the song which Bert sings to the children, he sings short snippets of the song to himself at various times, with different verses specific to an unfolding plot element.

 The "Mentsch" music group notes some similarities with a Yiddish song written by Itsik Manger named "Vaylu".
 The song also shares some sonic similarities to the Yiddish folksong, Tumbalalaika.